 As a matter of principle, the time spent in the host country must be fully recognized by the home institution.
 The European Credit Transfer System (ECTS) is the major instrument to facilitate academic recognition of periods of study in partner establishments.
-Recognition is given for the study period abroad by WIT.
-A Learning Agreement developed between you and your academic co-ordinator is a contract between you, WIT and your host college that indicates precisely what classes you will be taking abroad.
+Recognition is given for the study period abroad by SETU Waterford.
+A Learning Agreement developed between you and your academic co-ordinator is a contract between you, SETU Waterford and your host college that indicates precisely what classes you will be taking abroad.

-For Traineeship mobilities recognition is given for your traineeship abroad by WIT.
-Again, a Traineeship Learning Agreement developed between you, your academic co-ordinator and the host employer is a contract between you, WIT and your host employer, that indicates precisely what your tasks will be, throughout your traineeship.
+For Traineeship mobilities recognition is given for your traineeship abroad by SETU Waterford.
+Again, a Traineeship Learning Agreement developed between you, your academic co-ordinator and the host employer is a contract between you, SETU Waterford and your host employer, that indicates precisely what your tasks will be, throughout your traineeship.